 12 Most Beautiful Churches in America

-Medieval labyrinths, intricate stained glass, even a sculpture of Darth Vader… There's no question that America's churches are just as intriguing as their European counterparts.
-And not just in grandeur—the stories behind these architectural masterpieces are downright biblical.
+America's churches are just as intriguing as their European counterparts.
+And not just in grandeur: The stories behind these architectural masterpieces—located in some of our country's most popular vacation spots—are downright biblical.

 Cathedral Basilica of Saint Louis